 An upper-second-class Honours degree, or an international equivalent.
 You should have work/voluntary experience in a Museum or Heritage environment.
 The successful completion of the taught modules in your chosen MA and a positive report from the host of the eight-week placement completed in the first year is also required.

-Applicants whose first language is not English require IELTS 6.5, with at least 6.0 in writing, TOEFL 90 (Internet-based), with a minimum of 21 in writing, 23 in speaking, 18 in reading and 17 in listening, or equivalent.
+Applicants whose first language is not English require IELTS 6.5, with at least 6.0 in Writing and Speaking, TOEFL 90 (Internet-based), or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 See the School of Arts and Cultures' website.

 International Students, consult your own government for funding.
 The University offers International Scholarships, and there are funding opportunities by external organisations available.

 Students should consult their employers for sponsorship opportunities.

 There is no closing date for this programme.
 However, international students applying for September 2014 entry should apply by Friday 11 July 2014 to ensure that they have time to put appropriate arrangements in place.

 Please note: As a formal condition of the offer to study at Newcastle University, students from outside the UK/EU are required to pay a deposit of £1,500 or submit an official letter of sponsorship for their chosen programme.
 The deposit payment is non refundable, but will be deducted from tuition fees upon registration.